MaartenBijlsma/cfdecomp/cran-comments.md

+# cfdecomp v0.3.0

+This is the third release of the cfdecomp package, which fixes a bug in the cluster.resample function.

+## Test environments (re-tested on February 2, 2021)

+## R CMD check result

 # cfdecomp v0.2.0

 This is the second release of the cfdecomp package, which adds two functions and some functionality to existing functions.